-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in the brake fluid reservoir 1. - " If the brake fluid has dropped below marking MIN (A):
+- Move the brake reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in brake fluid reservoir 1. - " If the brake fluid level has dropped below MIN marking A: - Add front brake fluid. 🔌 🕮 p.
+229)

 14.4 Adding front brake fluid 🔌